PierreSenellart/provsql/doc/source/user/aggregation.rst

 precision``) is tracked as well, and a widening cast the query writes to reach it -- ``users.downvotes / CAST(count(posts.id) AS REAL)`` -- does not stop the tracking: the operation is carried by the token and computed in ``numeric``, which subsumes that widening.

+The value is *read* in the type the expression has, so it prints what SQL
+prints: ``sum(x) / 3`` over a ``double precision`` column gives ``2`` and not
+``numeric``'s ``2.0000000000000000``, ``100 / CAST(count(*) AS REAL)`` over
+fifteen rows gives ``6.666666666666667``, and ``(count(*) * max(x))::numeric`` over such a column gives ``1.9`` rather than the ``1.90`` a numeric multiplication would give.
+Two things carry the type.
+A gate records the one it can tell from what it holds -- the aggregate's own type, and the types of its operands.
+Where the type is the query's alone, because the rewriting peeled a widening cast off the aggregate or coerced a float operand, the reading is put back explicitly: a cast to ``double precision`` or to ``real`` over an aggregate is a gate of its own, the value read in that type, and it is transparent to everything else -- the comparison ``sum(x)::float8 > 5`` still reaches the closed-form evaluators, and the expectation of such an expression is its child's.

+The value is still *computed* in ``numeric``, which loses nothing: for the four basic operations, computing exactly and then reading in ``double precision`` gives what floating-point arithmetic gives, since it rounds each result the same way.  ``^`` is the exception, where the last digit may differ.

-Two differences follow from computing in ``numeric`` rather than in floating point.
-The value differs in its last digits from what the same expression prints without provenance (``100 / CAST(count(*) AS REAL)`` over a count of 15 gives ``6.6666666666666667`` here and ``6.6666665`` there, ``real`` carrying seven digits), so compare such values with a tolerance rather than digit for digit.
-And a division by an aggregate that the data as it is makes zero has no value, ``NULL``, where plain PostgreSQL raises a division-by-zero error and returns nothing at all: the row is kept, with its provenance, and reading its value says only that this one world has none.
+A division by an aggregate that the data as it is makes zero has no value, ``NULL``, where plain PostgreSQL raises a division-by-zero error and returns nothing at all: the row is kept, with its provenance, and reading its value says only that this one world has none.

 The ``choose`` Aggregate
 -------------------------